mtxdead10cc/adder-lang/asm.md

 3. pushes frame-value to the stack
 4. pushes num-locals to the stack
 5. pushes arguments (poped at 2) to the stack

+### frame [num-args] [num-locals]

+Sets up a function frame on the stack.
+1. pops the return address from stack
+2. pops num-args from the stack
+3. pushes frame-value to the stack
+4. pushes arguments (poped at 2) to the stack
+5. pushes num-locals to the stack

 ### return